No matter what kind of website you run and what product or service you sell, you can use these question examples to get inspired.

 1. What was your first impression when you entered the website?

 The first impression matters.
-A website of a bank should be trustworthy.
-A website of fashion e-commerce should look glamorous.
-Visitors should see what the website is about and what they can do.
+The website of a bank should be trustworthy, while the website of a high-end fashion e-commerce store should look glamorous.
+Visitors should see what the site is about and what they can do on it.

 Tip: Ask this question on a ‘thank you’ page or on the first page new users see after creating an account (for SaaS companies).